 - (1) District Map.
 The Perimeter Center districts are designated in Figure 27-104-1 Regulating Map. - (2) District Requirements.
 The requirements in this subsection apply to the Perimeter Center districts as follows. - a.
 Requirements Specific to each District.
 Refer to 27-104(b) through 27-104(e) for specific descriptions and requirements for each district. - b.
 Use Requirements for all Districts.
-Refer to 27-104(f) Uses for use requirements applicable to all districts. - (3) Street Types.
+Refer to 27-104(f) Uses for use requirements applicable to all districts. - c.
+Sustainability Measures for all Districts.
+Refer to 27-104(g) Sustainability Measures for sustainable development practice requirements applicable to all districts. - (3) Street Types.
 Refer to section 27-98(b) Street Types within the Perimeter Center Overlay for information on Street Types and street frontage requirements applicable to all Perimeter Center districts. - (4) Transition Yards.
 Refer to section 27-230 Transition Yards for information on buffer and screen requirements between different districts and uses. - (5) New Streets & Blocks.
 Refer to section 27-98(c) Streets & Blocks within the Perimeter Center Overlay for information on new street design requirements and block configurations. - (6) Other Perimeter Center Overlay Requirements.
-Refer to sections 27-98(d) General Building Design Criteria and 27-98(e) Sustainability Measures within the Perimeter Center Overlay.
+Refer to sections 27-98(d) General Building Design Criteria within the Perimeter Center Overlay.